Best Practices for Preventing Accidental Data Leakage

 Importing Membership via Netwrix Directory Manager Bulk Membership Import Feature for Groups

-Instead, you can use the Bulk Import Membership feature of Netwrix Directory Manager to update groups with the correct memberships just before their actual usage starts.
+Instead, you can use the bulk import membership feature of Netwrix Directory Manager to update groups with the correct memberships just before their actual usage starts.
 Bulk import allows for external source files like a CSV or an Excel sheet to import membership when it is needed.

 In Netwrix Directory Manager, bulk import of memberships is possible using the Import Wizard available in the Netwrix Directory Manager Portal.
 The following KB article provides step-by-step instructions to bulk import members into a group: